 Letters of guarantee Cash Covers

 EGP EGP

 National Bank of Egypt - EL Borg branch 5 718 533 5 718 533

-Societe Arabe Internationale De Banque (SAIB) Bank -Luxor Branch 1 215 350 1 215 350

-6 933 883 6 933 883
+5 718 533 5 718 533

-Separate Interim Financial statements For The Period Ended 30 June 2020 a) New Issues and Amendments issued to the Egyptian Accounting Standards (EAS) but not adopted.
+31. New Issues and Amendments issued to the Egyptian Accounting Standards (EAS) but not adopted.
 On March 18, 2019, the Minister of Investment and International Cooperation introduced amendments to some provisions of the Egyptian Accounting Standards issued Minister of investments thereby by virtue of Decree No. 110 of 2015, which include some new accounting standards as well as introducing amendments to certain existing standards.
 The most prominent amendments are as follows:

-A Summary of the Most Significant The Possible Date of New or A Summary of the Most Significant Amendments Impact on the Implementation Amended Amendments Financial Implementation Standards Statements This standard The new 1-The new Egyptian Accounting Standard The Management Egyptian No.(47), "Financial Instruments", supersede is currently (47) applies to Accounting the corresponding related issues included in assessing the financial periods Standard No. the Egyptian Accounting Standard No. (26), potential impact of beginning on or (47) "Financial "Financial Instruments: Recognition and implementing the after January Instruments" Measurement".
-Accordingly, Egyptian amendment of the 1st, 2020, and Accounting Standard No. (26) was amended standard on the the early and reissued after cancelling the paragraphs financial implementation pertaining to the issues addressed in the new statements. thereof is Standard No. (47) and the scope of the permitted; amended Standard No. (26) was specified provided that and intended to deal only with limited cases the amended of Hedge Accounting according to the choice Egyptian of the enterprise.
-Accounting 2- Pursuant to the requirements of the Standard, Standards in financial assets are classified based on their 2019 Nos.
-(1), 1 subsequent measurement whether at (25), (26) and amortized cost, or fair value through other (40) are to be comprehensive income or at fair value simultaneously through profit or loss, in accordance with the applied. enterprise business model for managing , financial assets and the contractual cash flow characteristics of the financial asset.
-3-When measuring the impairment of financial assets the Incurred Loss Model is replaced by the Expected Credit Loss (ECL) Models, which requires measuring the impairment of all financial assets measured at amortized cost and financial instruments measured at fair value through other comprehensive income from their initial recognition date • regardless whether there is any indication of the occurrence of loss event.
-4-based on the requirements of this standard the following standards were amended : , - Egyptian Accounting Standard No. (1) -These "Presentation of Financial Statements" ammendments as amended in 2019. are effective as - Egyptian Accounting Standard No. (4) of the date of "Statement of Cash Flows". implementing - Egyptian Accounting Standard No. (25) Standard No. - "Financial Instruments: Presentation.
-(47) - Egyptian Accounting Standard No. (26) "Financial Instruments: Recognition and Measurement".
-Egyptian Accounting Standard No. (40) "Financial Instruments: Disclosures".
+New or A Summary of the Most Significant The Possible Date of Amended Standards Amendments Impact on the Financial Implementation Otanida Statements The new Egyptian Accounting Standard No. (47) "Financial Instruments" 1-The new Egyptian Accounting Standard No.(47), "Financial Instruments", supersede the corresponding related issues included in the Egyptian Accounting Standard No. (26), "Financial Instruments: Recognition and Measurement".
+Accordingly, Egyptian Accounting Standard No. (26) was amended and reissued after cancelling the paragraphs pertaining to the issues addressed in the new Standard No. (47) and the scope of the amended Standard No. (26) was specified and intended to deal only with limited cases of Hedge Accounting according to the choice of the enterprise.
+2- Pursuant to the requirements of the Standard, financial assets are classified based on their subsequent measurement whether at amortized cost, or fair value through other comprehensive income or at fair value through profit or loss, in accordance with the enterprise business model for managing financial assets and the contractual cash flow characteristics of the financial asset.
+3-When measuring the impairment of financial assets the Incurred Loss Model is replaced by the Expected Credit Loss (ECL) Models, which requires measuring the impairment of all financial assets measured at amortized cost and financial instruments measured at fair value through other comprehensive income from their initial recognition date regardless whether there is any indication of the occurrence of loss event.
+4-based on the requirements of this standard the following standards were amended: Egyptian Accounting Standard No. (1) "Presentation of Financial Statements" as amended in 2019.
+Egyptian Accounting Standard No. (25) - "Financial Instruments: Presentation.
+Egyptian Accounting Standard No. (26) - "Financial Instruments: Recognition and Measurement".
+Egyptian Accounting Standard No. (26) - "Financial Instruments: Disclosures".
+The Management is currently assessing the potential impact of implementing the amendment of the standard on the financial statements.
+This standard (47) applies to financial years beginning on or after January 1st, 2021, and the early implementation thereof is permitted; provided that the amended Egyptian Accounting Standards in 2019 Nos.
+(1), (25), (26) and (40) are to be simultaneously applied. -These ammendments are effective as of the date of implementing Standard No. (47)